tamu-edu-students/CSCE606-Group2-Project2/README.md

 ## Diet Tracker Platform

-Calorie Counter is a Ruby on Rails web application that allows users to log meals, calculate personalized macro targets, and stay accountable across devices.
+ Diet Tracker is a Ruby on Rails web application that allows users to log meals, calculate personalized macro targets, and stay accountable across devices.
 It supports Google OAuth sign-in, onboarding surveys that tailor goals, AI-powered photo analysis for food entries, and an accessible dashboard that works even when JavaScript is disabled.

 It’s fully tested with RSpec and Cucumber, styled with Rubocop, and includes GitHub Actions CI/CD that deploys automatically to Heroku after merging to main.